veeviancho/poke-reluvate/README.md

 - [Material-UI](https://mui.com/) - Material-UI is a library that allows developers to import and use different components to create a user interface in React applications.

 ### Server
-- [Django](https://www.djangoproject.com/) - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
-It’s free and open source.

-### Database
--
+- [JSON Server](https://www.npmjs.com/package/json-server) - JSON Server is a simple project that helps you to setup a mock REST API with CRUD operations very fast.

 ### Others
 - [react-router-dom](https://reactrouter.com/) - React Router is a fully-featured client and server-side routing library for React.
 It enables the implementation of dynamic routing in a web app, allowing for the display of pages and allows users to navigate them.